Do you think staying in an urban area is the right choice when the shit hits the fan?

 The plains aren’t the best option for hiding.
 You won’t find much firewood either.
 But there are more water sources and farming is easier.

-What if the roads are blocked?
+What if the main roads are blocked?
 Perhaps you will have to walk.

 In that case, the bug out location should be within 4 to 5 days of walking from your home or takeoff location.
 Note, on average you can walk 10 to 12 miles in a day.

-Good bug out locations should be a safe distance away from any densely populated zones.
-Basically, it shouldn’t be easy to find.
-So choosing a location that’s away from roads, paths, or railway tracks is the best idea.
+Preppers should choose a bug out location that’s a safe distance away from densely populated areas.
+The truth is, finding a safe place isn’t easy.
+In any case, choosing an off-grid location away from roads, paths, or railway tracks is the best idea.

 Try to get sufficient tree cover around the property.
 That will prevent the lights from being visible from long distances.
-A remote location will also keep the smell of cooking away from people.
-Moreover, it’s also necessary to conceal any smoke generated from cooking.
-You need to use the cover of darkness to hide the smoke.
+That said, keep in mind the risk of wildfires while picking a spot near any National Forest.

 The more distance you can keep between yourself and the rest of the population, the lesser will be the chances of hostile encounters.
 Avoid placing any address markers, or signs that can attract undue attention.
 In case there’s an entrance gate to the property, keep it nondescript and fully locked.